alexdiliberto/code-conventions/README.md

 `null` should be used only in the following situations:

-1. To initialize a variable that may later be assigned
-2. To compare against an initialized variable that may or may not have an object value
+1. To compare against an initialized variable that may or may not have an object value
-3. To pass into a function where an object is expected
+2. To pass into a function where an object is expected
-4. To return from a function where an object is expected
+3. To return from a function where an object is expected

 ```
-// Good
-var person = null;

 // Good
 function getPerson() {
   if (condition) {